sxzz/tsdown/docs/guide/index.md

 Ready to dive in?
 Check out the [Getting Started](./getting-started.md) guide to set up your first project with `tsdown`.

+Want to use tsdown from your own scripts?
+See [Programmatic Usage](../advanced/programmatic-usage.md).

 ## Credits

 `tsdown` is built on the shoulders of giants.
 It is powered by [Rolldown](https://rolldown.rs) and inspired by tools like [tsup](https://github.com/egoist/tsup).
 Special thanks to the open-source community and contributors who make projects like this possible.